sakra/FindMathematica/MANUAL.md

     LibraryUnload[ libPath ]

 The string specified by the `INPUT` option is fed to the Wolfram Language kernel as standard input.
-The `INPUT_FILE` option specifies a file that is fed to the Wolfram Language kernel as standard input.
+The `INPUT_FILE` option specifies a file fed to the Wolfram Language kernel as standard input.

-The `SYSTEM_ID` option lets you override the Wolfram Language kernel executable used for running this test.
-E.g., on OS X you can set the `SYSTEM_ID` option to `"MacOSX-x86"` to execute the 32-bit portion of the Wolfram Language kernel universal binary.
+The `SYSTEM_ID` option lets you override the Wolfram Language kernel executable used for running this test (e.g., on macOS you can set the `SYSTEM_ID` option to `"MacOSX-x86"` to execute the 32-bit portion of the Wolfram Language kernel universal binary).

 The `KERNEL_OPTIONS` parameter lets you add launch arguments (e.g., `"-pwfile mathpass"`) used upon starting the Wolfram Language kernel.
 If the option is missing, it defaults to `"-noinit -noprompt"`.